alliance-apps/VeniceRCON-documentation/docs/general/plugin/meta.md

 ## Dependencies

-Plugins can have **dependencies**  and **optionalDependencies** those can be defined in the top section of the plugin config, these dependencies must be installed beforehand.
+Plugins can have **dependency**  and **optionalDependency** those can be defined in the top section of the plugin config, these dependencies must be installed beforehand.

 Those dependencies are identified by the plugin meta.yaml name.
-The difference between **dependencies**  and **optionalDependencies** is that if a dependency defined under **dependencies** has not been found the plugin itself then wont start, where a dependency under **optionalDependencies** will start regardless
+The difference between **dependency**  and **optionalDependency** is that if a dependency defined under **dependency** has not been found the plugin itself then wont start, where a dependency under **optionalDependency** will start regardless